 \section{Introduction}

-Virtual human avatars are essential in virtual reality and video games for applications such as content creation and immersive interaction between users and virtual worlds.
-The common procedure to create a highly realistic virtual avatar of a person involves expensive sensors and tedious manual work.
-However, recent progress in 3D modeling and neural rendering enabled to develop machine learning models that learn human avatars from RGB images only.
+Virtual human avatars are essential components of virtual reality and video games for applications such as content creation and immersive interaction between users and virtual worlds.
+The common procedure to create a highly realistic avatar of a person involves expensive sensors and tedious manual work.
+However, recent progress in 3D modeling and neural rendering enabled data-driven models that learn controllable human avatars from images.

 Recent research in this area focuses on neural representations based on Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf} or Signed Distance Fields (SDF)~\cite{park2019deepsdf}.
-Thanks to their continuous design, they can represent highly detailed shape and textures of a clothed human body and thus exhibit better quality than the commonly used textured meshes.
-However, their deployment in real world applications is difficult, firstly because they present long training and rendering times, but also because animating the character in a controllable way is challenging.
+Thanks to their continuous design, they can represent highly detailed shape and textures of a clothed human body, and thus exhibit better quality than the commonly-used textured meshes.
+However, their deployment is difficult, first because they present long training and rendering times, but also because animating the character in a controllable way is challenging.
 As a result, these neural avatars shine on novel view synthesis of body poses observed during training, but struggle to generalize to novel body poses with similar quality.

-While animating explicit meshes is a well understood problem that has been around for decades, \eg using direct skinning algorithms~\cite{Lewis2000PoseSD, merry2006animation, kavan2007skinning}, transfering these ideas for implicit neural representations is challenging.
-Some efforts have been made to learn skinning weights fields, but they define backward skinning methods~\cite{peng2021animatable}, or need to establish correspondences between observation and canonical space~\cite{ARAH:ECCV:2022, li2022tava}, which are pose-dependent problems where solutions are slow and/or do not generalize to unseen body poses, .
+While animating meshes is a well understood problem that has been around for decades, \eg using direct skinning algorithms~\cite{Lewis2000PoseSD, merry2006animation, kavan2007skinning}, transferring these ideas for implicit neural representations is challenging.
+Some efforts have been made to learn skinning weights fields, but they often define a backward skinning methodology~\cite{peng2021animatable,ARAH:ECCV:2022, li2022tava}, which is pose-dependent and where solutions are slow and do not generalize well to unseen body poses.